Looking for Construction Stocks? The Zacks Rank Can Help You Find Winners

 Based in Horsham, PA, Toll Brothers Inc. builds single-family detached and attached home communities; master planned luxury residential resort-style golf communities; and urban low, mid, and high-rise communities, principally on the land it develops and improves.

-Five analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $0.55 to $5.31 per share.
+For fiscal 2021, five analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.55 to $5.31 per share.
 TOL boasts an average earnings surprise of 33.6%.

-Earnings are expected to grow 56.2% for the current fiscal year, while revenue is projected to increase 17.4%.
+Analysts are expecting earnings to grow 56.2% for the current fiscal year, with revenue forecasted to rise 17.4%.

-Even more impressive, TOL has gained in value over the past four weeks, up 10.1% compared to the S&P 500's gain of 5.8%.
+Additionally, TOL has climbed higher over the past four weeks, gaining 8.3%.
+The S&P 500 is up 6.8% in comparison.

 Bottom Line